CsPS0/Neumann-Survival-Week/RPG-GAME/RenderLib/README.md

 returns true if the operation was successful
 - `Frame?
 SubFrame(int x1, int y1, int countx, int county)` : returns a subframe
 of the frame
+- `void RaplacePixels(Pixel?
+Old, Pixel?
+New, bool IgnoreLayer = false)` :
+replaces the 'old' pixels with the 'new' pixels in the frame
 - `void Fill(Pixel pixel)` : fills the frame with the given pixel

 ## Render in Render.cs